Crenshaw1312/yagpdb-cc-1/suggestion/README.md

 # Suggestion Systems
-- V1 is a simple Suggestion System with individual commands.
+- Alternate is a simple Suggestion System with individual commands.
-- V2 is an integrated Suggetion System with all commands condensed into a Single CC.
+- Main is an integrated Suggetion System with all commands condensed into a Single CC.
 This is similar to the current system in use in YAGPDB Server.